 Say Enough About Money Troubles, But Not Too Much

-Instead of being secretive, let children know there are financial issues in clear and honest terms.
+Instead of being secretive about financial troubles, let children know there are financial issues in clear and honest terms.
 Try to avoid placing blame, becoming overly emotional, or giving off a sense of hopelessness during these conversations.

 Focus not just on the problem itself.
 But also on the fact that there are possible solutions the family can work toward as a team.